markus-lendermann/temperature-ops-bot/README.md

 Deployed version accessible [here](http://t.me/temperature_ops_bot)

-This is **not** an auto-submit bot. *Any modification of this code to aid in automatic submission without prior measurement of temperatures is not condoned by its authors.*
+This is **not** an auto-submit bot. *Submission without prior measurement of temperatures is not condoned by its authors.*